Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Results

 Our findings that the mean and median precipitable water vapor has increased over the past two decades (Figures \ref{fig:median_regression_APEX_Rad} and \ref{fig:median_regression_APEX_MODIS}) appear to be in contrast to those of \cite{Cantalloube2020}, who report that the number of days with low water vapor has increased in recent years for the region surrounding Paranal.
-As noted in \cite{Cantalloube2020}, however, their study is generally limited to $\gtrsim$31~km resolution, and their radiometer-based measurements only cover the last 5 years, which is too short to draw strong statistical conclusions.
-Most importantly, the trends in precipitation might in fact be opposite with the region surrounding Paranal becoming drier over time, especially during the winter season, while the northern Atacama becomes wetter.
-Ultimately, our findings, while indicating the trend is significant at $\approx 95\%$ confidence (i.e. $\approx 2-\sigma$), also require more robust confirmation.
+As noted in \cite{Cantalloube2020}, however, the long term portions of their study, for both ERA and CMIP6, are generally limited to the low spatial resolution of $\gtrsim$31~km, and their radiometer-based measurements only cover the last 5 years, which is too short to draw strong statistical conclusions.
+Most importantly, the trends in precipitation might in fact be opposite with the region surrounding Paranal becoming drier over time, especially during the winter season, while the northern Atacama could become wetter.
+Ultimately, our findings, while indicating the trend is significant at $\approx 95\%$ confidence (i.e. $\approx $2-$\sigma$), will require more robust confirmation.